semionov/EuroVisionVote/src/COMMENTS.md

 The combination of a clean blockchain model, WebSocket P2P layer, and Spring Boot features like events and REST APIs makes the system both robust and extensible.

+---

+Peer Connection Testing

+Peer-to-peer network functionality was tested successfully.
+- Nodes could connect and establish bi-directional WebSocket communication.
+- Vote endpoints were tested via Postman: voting from one node affects validation in others, confirming that blockchain synchronization works as intended.

+---

+Final Remarks

+The application was tested under various scenarios, and recent improvements were implemented successfully.
+Everything works as expected.
+My account at shakers was blocked without any reason, and I received no response from the support email, it´s sad.
+Regardless, I will include this project in my personal portfolio.